thanos-io/thanos/docs/operating/compactor-backlog.md

 You can use `bucket ls`, `bucket inspect` and `bucket web` UI to view your current blocks.

-If a lot of blocks are older than the retention period and compactor is not performing retention, then to clean them up, you can do the following:
+If a lot of blocks are older than the retention period and the compactor is not performing retention, then to clean them up, you can do the following:
 1. Stop the current running compactor instances to avoid data race
 2. Run `thanos tools bucket retention` command to perform retention on your blocks directly.
 This step won't delete your blocks right away.
 It just adds deletion markers to the blocks for retention.
 3. You can restart the compactor instances now and they will clean up the blocks with deletion markers after some period (by default 2d).